-Schultz discovered that crime was more lucrative than a day job.
-He was arrested for burglary and served 17 months in prison for the crime at the age of 17 - his only prison sentence ever.
+But Schultz soon discovered that crime was more lucrative than a day job.
+At the age of 17 he was arrested for burglary and served 17 months in prison for the crime—the only prison sentence he would ever serve.
 After his release, Schultz returned to the streets and his gang of thugs.
-His associates gave him the nickname "Dutch Schultz" after a local gangster known for his violent, brutal ways.
+His associates gave him the nickname "Dutch Schultz," after a local gangster who was known for his violent, brutal ways.

-In his quest for power and wealth, Schultz clashed with other gangsters, such as former associate Vincent Coll.
-The two were embroiled in a vicious gang war during the early 1930s, which led a number of men dead in both camps.
-The conflict lasted until Coll was killed—reportedly by a member of Schultz's gang—in 1932.
+In his quest for power and wealth, Schultz clashed with other gangsters as well, including former associate Vincent Coll.
+During the 1930s, the two were embroiled in a vicious gang war, which led a number of men dead in both camps.
+The conflict lasted until Coll was killed—reportedly by members of Schultz's gang—in February 1932.